apollomok/EliteQuant_Cpp/README.md

 ### Ticker Symbol

 In EliteQuant, an instrument is identified by its **full symbol**, which consists of a couple fo words separated by space.
-The general pattern is "Local_Symbol Security_Type Exchange_Name Multiplier).
+The general pattern is "Local_Symbol Security_Type Exchange_Name Currency Multiplier“.
 For example

 * Stock: SPY STK SMART
 * Future: ESZ7 FUT GLOBEX 50